-- Bring your foster animal to on-site adoption events for the chance to meet their new owner in person and share tips on how to best care for them. - Have family and friends work alongside you to recruit an adopter. - Fill out a Cat or Dog Personality Profile in detail to help attract an adopter while also making the shift to their new home a bit easier for all. - Check the weekly Foster Newsletter for updates on where your foster is on their way to the adoption room. - Print out your favorite photos of your foster and make a scrapbook album. - Create a virtual photo \ album on your Facebook page where you collect photos from each foster. - Assemble an adoption goody bag for us to gift to the adopter.
+- Bring your foster animal to on-site adoption events for the chance to meet their new owner in person and share tips on how to best care for them. - Have family and friends work alongside you to recruit an adopter. - Send the Adoption Team a few pictures and a 2-3 sentence personality biography to add to the animal's adoption profile. - Print out your favorite photos of your foster and make a scrapbook album. - Create a virtual photo / album on your Facebook page where you collect photos from each foster. - Assemble an adoption goody bag for us to gift to the adopter.